syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 # Data label in WinUI Polar Chart (SfPolarChart)

 Data labels are used to display values related to a chart segment.
-Values from data point(x, y) or other custom properties from a data source can be displayed.
+Values from data points(x, y) or other custom properties from a data source can be displayed.

 Each data label can be represented by the following:

 * `Label` - displays the segment label content at the (X, Y) point.
-* `ConnectorLine` - used to connect the (X, Y) point and the label element.
+* `Connector line` - used to connect the (X, Y) point and the label element.

 ## Enable data label

-[ShowDataLabels]() property of series is used to enable the data labels.
+The [ShowDataLabels]() property of a series is used to enable the data labels.
 The following code example illustrates how to achieve this.

 % tabs %}